Passiflora (Passion Vine)

 History and Folklore

-Native American tribes across the southeastern United States recognized the healing power of Passiflora incarnata long before European contact.
-They gathered the leaves and roots to create calming preparations for anxiety, insomnia, and nervous tension.
+Native American tribes across the southeastern United States recognized this vine’s calming properties long before Europeans arrived.
+They gathered leaves and roots to create preparations for anxiety, insomnia, and nervous tension.
 The Cherokee called it “ocoee,” while other tribes valued it as a gentle sedative for restless children and adults alike1.

-Spanish missionaries in the 16th century saw divine meaning in the flower’s intricate structure.
-They interpreted the ten petals as the ten faithful apostles.
-The corona’s fringe symbolized the crown of thorns.
-Three stigma represented the crucifixion nails, and five anthers stood for Christ’s wounds.
-This religious vision gave the plant its enduring name: “flor de las cinco llagas” or “flower of the five wounds.”
+Spanish missionaries in the 16th century found religious meaning in the flower’s structure.
+They saw the ten petals as the ten faithful apostles.
+The corona’s delicate fringe symbolized the crown of thorns.
+Three stigmas represented the crucifixion nails, and five anthers stood for Christ’s wounds.
+This interpretation gave the plant its lasting name: flor de las cinco llagas, or “flower of the five wounds.”

-European settlers embraced both indigenous knowledge and Christian symbolism.
-By the 1800s, Passiflora had secured its place in American folk medicine.
+European settlers adopted both indigenous knowledge and Christian symbolism.
+By the 1800s, passion vine had found its place in American folk medicine.
 Country doctors prescribed it alongside chamomile and valerian for nervous complaints.
-Frontier families turned to it during westward expansion when sleep troubles and anxiety were widespread.
+Frontier families relied on it during westward expansion when restful sleep was hard to come by.

 Traditional preparation methods varied by region: